 Piwik’s free applications include a caveat: You’re required to download the program and host it on your own server.
 Piwik offers similar features to other popular analytics apps, for example, event tracking, visitor maps, and keyword search, but what sets it apart from its competitors is its mobile app and infinite data storage.

-The Piwik dashboard is pretty involved, which can be a pro or con depending on how long you would like to install.
+The Piwik dashboard is pretty involved, which can be a pro or con depending on how long you would like to install it.
 The installation also requires some patience and the ability to install the essential tags on your own website.

 After getting familiar with Piwik, however, you can customize it to your own liking, as the dash is full of widgets that can be arranged for all analytical wants.